Dowsing / Divination

 Dowsing is a type of divination, typically used today to locate ground water, buried metals, gemstones, oil and grave sites without the use of scientific instruments.
-It’s consider a pseudoscience and there is no scientific evidence that it is any more effective than random chance; the dowsing rod only moves due to accidental or involuntary movements of the person using it.
+It’s consider a pseudoscience because there’s no scientific evidence that the technique is any more effective than random chance; skeptics say the dowsing rod moves due to accidental or involuntary movements of the person using it.
 The entry in Wikipedia says it probably originated in Germany in the 16th century.

-I used to believe that.
+I never thought much about it.
 Then I experienced it first hand.
-My Maya guide at Xunantunich in Belize told me how dowsing was used to orient the primary structures, temples and palaces, across the long central plaza.
-Perhaps reading my expression, he went to a tree, cut off a branch and shaped it into the “rod” pictured above with his pocket knife.
-He specified that the rod had to be cut from a living branch.
+The above Maya guide at Xunantunich told me how the ancients used dowsing as well as heavenly bodies to orient their temples and palaces.
+Perhaps reading my doubting expression, he went to a tree, cut off a branch and shaped it into the “rod” pictured above with his pocket knife.
+He specified that the rod had to be cut from a green “living” branch.

-Crossing back and forth over the central axis of the plaza, the rod dipped strongly at the invisible center line.
+Crossing back and forth over the central axis of the plaza, the rod dipped strongly at what he said was the center line of the site.
 When I asked if I could try it, he said “Gringos can’t do it.”
-He had often had non-Maya people try it and it never worked for them.
+He had often had non-native people try it and it never worked for them.
 Still, I wanted to try it.

-The guide was nonplussed when it worked for me, so he gave me a test.
+The guide was as nonplussed as I was when it worked for me, so he gave me a test.
 With my eyes closed, he turned me around several times and then led me by the hand in a random course of maybe thirty yards.
 With my eyes still closed, I walked forward without any guidance for about twenty feet.
 Suddenly, the rod pulled down.
 Hard.
 I resisted, but the only way I could get it to raise was by walking away.
 Back and forth I went.
 Even at different distances, I got the same result, always with my eyes closed.
-Each time, when the rod bent down I was somewhere along the invisible centerline of the plaza.
+Each time, when the rod bent down I was somewhere along the invisible centerline of the plaza, aligned to the center of pyramids about a football field apart.
 The guide was amazed.
 “I never seen nothin’ like it!” he said.

-He thought that might have been an anomaly, so we tried it again at another location and got the same result—the rod pointed down forcefully wherever there was an eye-line (called a “ley-line”) between distant structures.
+He thought that might have been an anomaly, so we tried it again at another location and got the same result—the rod pointed down forcefully wherever there was an eye-line (called a “ley-line”) between distant temples and palaces.

 Dowsing At Xunantunich